oleksandrbi/CodePathweek7/README.md

   - [ ] GIF Walkthrough: https://github.com/oleksandrbi/CodePathweek7/blob/master/exploit3.gif
   - [ ] Steps to recreate:

-          1. When the site is loading, you need to past the following at the end of the URl load-scripts.php?c=1&load=editor,common,user-profile,media-widgets,media-gallery
+          1. When the site is loading, you need to paste the following at the end of the URL /wp-admin/load-scripts.php?c=1&load=editor,common,user-profile,media-widgets,media-gallery

           2. With the script now in the URL, reload the webpage and it tries to find the JavaScript file name (ediotr,common, etc.)

           3. The webpage will then find all the information and return it to the users webpage in a single file

   - [ ] Affected source code: